codialab/bubblotter/README.md

 Each plot shows on the left side a gene-arrow-like haplotype plot, each line consisting of all the haplotypes (paths) that have the same sequence in this bubble.
 Each arrow is a single node, the direction indicating the direction of the node traversal.
 The top-most line is always the group of haplotypes containing the reference (if a reference is specified).
 The start and end nodes of the bubble are marked in bright green and red respectively.
 The right side contains a plot of the graph generated using Bandage, the colors matched to the left plot.
-Below these plots is a minimap showing the position of this bubble in the graph given to `bubblotter` in terms of reference coordinates.
+Below these plots is a minimap showing the position of this bubble (red) in the graph given to `bubblotter` in terms of reference coordinates.
 If an annotation is given, then this minimap also shows the location of genes in light grey and exons in dark grey.

 \* non-simple bubbles are by-default all bubbles that are not:
 - bubbles containing 4 or less nodes, only of length 1 (likely some form of SNP or 1bp INS/DEL)